Tolu23456/statwise/replit.md

 The UI is organized into modular pages stored in the `Pages/` directory, including home, history, profile, subscriptions, insights, and referral management.
 CSS styling is centralized in `styles.css` with component-specific stylesheets for authentication and other specialized views.

-### Backend Architecture (Hybrid Serverless)
+### Backend Architecture (Supabase-Only)
-The application leverages a hybrid serverless architecture combining Firebase and Supabase:
+The application now uses a complete Supabase serverless architecture:

-- **Authentication**: Firebase Authentication handles user registration, login, password reset, and session management
+- **Authentication**: Supabase Auth handles user registration, login, password reset, and session management with Row Level Security
-- **Primary Database**: Firestore (NoSQL) stores user profiles, subscription data, prediction history, and account activity logs
+- **Database**: PostgreSQL database with comprehensive schema including user profiles, subscription data, payment transactions, referral system, AI predictions, and admin features
-- **Secondary Database**: Supabase (PostgreSQL) handles advanced analytics, referral system, and enhanced subscription tracking
+- **File Storage**: Supabase Storage for user profile picture uploads with automatic public URL generation
-- **File Storage**: Supabase Storage (primary) with Firebase Storage (fallback) for user profile picture uploads
+- **Real-time Features**: Built-in real-time subscriptions for live data updates
-- **Cross-Platform Sync**: Automatic data synchronization between Firebase and Supabase ensures data consistency and reliability
+- **Security**: Row Level Security (RLS) policies ensure secure data access based on user authentication
-- **Cloud Functions**: While `index.js` exists, the application has been refactored to use client-side logic instead of Firebase Cloud Functions to maintain free-tier compatibility
+- **API**: Auto-generated REST and GraphQL APIs with built-in authentication and authorization

 ### Data Storage Design
-The Firestore database uses a document-based structure with collections for users, predictions, history, and transactions.
-User data includes subscription tiers, referral codes, account activity, and saved predictions.
-The system implements client-side subscription status checks and automatic downgrades on expiry.
+The PostgreSQL database uses a relational structure with comprehensive tables for user profiles, predictions, subscription events, payment transactions, referrals, AI predictions, and admin features.
+The schema includes proper indexing, foreign key relationships, and JSONB fields for flexible data storage.
+Row Level Security ensures data access is properly controlled based on user authentication.

 ### Authentication and Authorization
-Firebase Authentication provides secure user management with email/password authentication, password reset functionality, and session persistence options.
-The application includes tier-based access control that restricts features based on subscription levels (Free, Premium, VIP, VVIP).
-Client-side security measures include basic inspection deterrents and secure account deletion processes.
+Supabase Auth provides secure user management with email/password authentication, password reset functionality, and session persistence.
+The application includes tier-based access control with Row Level Security policies that restrict features and data access based on subscription levels (Free Tier, Premium Tier, VIP Tier, VVIP Tier).
+Database-level security ensures data integrity and proper user isolation.

 ### Progressive Web App Features
 The application implements PWA standards with a service worker (`sw.js`) that provides offline functionality and caching.
 Users can install the app on their devices, and the service worker serves an offline page when network connectivity is unavailable.
 The app includes a Web App Manifest for native-like installation experience.